coenttb/swift-logic-operators/README.md

 ]
 ```

-Import LogicOperators as such in your .swift file(s):
+Finally, import LogicOperators in your .swift file(s), as follows:
 ```swift
 import LogicOperators
 ...your swift code ...